p1atdev/huggingface_dl/README.md

 # huggingface_dl

-A donwload tool of huggingface in CLI.
+A donwload tool for huggingface in CLI.

 ## Installation